-2nd DUI AND REPEAT DUI LAWYER IN PA
+2nd DUI and 3rd DUI LAWYER IN PA

 Whether it’s one drink too many or a night of excess, Driving Under the Influence (DUI) charges can impact your freedom, job opportunities and family relationships.
 Those facing 2nd, 3rd and 4th DUI offenses are facing significant penalties, including enhanced mandatory minimum sentences and a loss of driving privileges.
 For more information on Pennsylvania DUI Penalties, click here.